figtools/figgy.dev/index.md

   - `/sre/*`

-- **Fig Tree** - A hierarchy of  under a high-level figgy-managed namespace.
+- **Fig Tree** - A hierarchy of configs under a high-level figgy-managed namespace.
     - e.g. - `/app/*`